The mirror

 At some point, it wasn’t even a conscious choice.
 It was just how things were.
 He reflected others—never himself.

-His friend placed their order.
+Today after his friends placed their order.
 The waiter turned to him expectantly.

 That voice again.